April 7th 2018

 High sugar, high stakes: the truth about how sugar affects your skin

 Glycation: the process you never knew was wreaking havoc with your skin.
 We spoke to the experts to find out about the not-so-sweet facts about sugar and how to best prevent and slow down its ageing effects

 Sun exposure, smoking and now, sugar.
-In terms of anti-ageing, the (not-so) sweet stuff could be causing significant damage to your skin by virtue of a process called glycation.
+In terms of anti-ageing, the sweet stuff could be causing significant damage to your skin by virtue of a process called glycation.

 What exactly is glycation?
 “Glycation is a process where sugar molecules attach themselves to other molecules, for example proteins and fats,” explains Dr Stefanie Williams, dermatologist and author of Future Proof Your Skin: Slow Down Your Biological Clock by Changing the Way You Eat.
-“In the skin, the sugar molecules cross link important proteins such as collagen, to form advanced glycation end products (AGEs).
-These cross-links prevent collagen from performing its optimal function as a major supporting structure in our skin.”
+“In the skin, the sugar molecules prevent collagen from performing its optimal function as a major supporting structure in our skin.”

-A series of steps that could leave a sizeable chink in our anti-ageing armours if left unchecked, its repercussions can be wide-ranging in their effects.
+Sugar's affect on your skin can be wide-ranging.
 “Glycation also causes other destructive reactions in our skin, including free radical formation, oxidative stress and inflammation, all of which accelerate ageing,” explains Dr Williams.
 “Each of these changes creates an environment that supports degradation of collagen and compromises integrity and regeneration of our skin.”

 With defences depleted, its weakened state leaves skin more vulnerable to serious damage later on as well as the greater presence of lines and wrinkles, explains dermatologist Dr Emma Wedgeworth: “Glycation also makes skin cells more susceptible to external stimuli such as sun damage and pollutants,” she explains.
 “Collagen and elastin are molecules which give our skin its natural plumpness.
 However, when sugars bind to these molecules, the skin becomes stiffer and less flexible, which contributes to the appearance of ageing.”
 More worrying though, its effects also extend to the body too.
 “It's also important to remember that glycation doesn't just affect skin,” says Dr Wedgeworth, “but joints, muscles and even the kidney too.”